vinitbolla10/TwitterClone/README.md

 Deployement Platform  - AWS EC2

 Taking time to complete this project.
-Sorry :P